 The following table details the Company's sensitivity to a 20% increase and decrease against the GEL.
 20% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign currency exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the period for a 20% change in foreign currency rates.

-Impact on net profit and equity based on asset values as at 31 December 2019 and 2018:
+Impact on net profit and equity based on asset values are as follows: